 Do they understand the current digital marketing landscape and are they capable of helping you to leverage this in your business?

-In summary, evaluate your choice of marketing consultant based on the triumvirate, choose wisely, crunch the data, demand results.
+In summary, evaluate your choice of marketing consultant based on the triumvirate, choose wisely, crunch the data, and demand exceptional results.

 Make every penny of your marketing spend count.
 If all else fails, ask your hairdresser 😉